lamhoNIH/assist/README.md

 # ASSIST (Alcoholism Solutions: Synthesizing Information to Support Treatments)

-This project contains the ASSIST source code that can be run in Jupyter notebooks, Docker containers, as well as workflows managed by the ADE (Active Discovery Engine).
+This project contains the source code of ASSIST analysis modules developed under Phase I of the ASSIST project.
+These modules can be run in Jupyter notebooks, Docker containers, as well as workflows managed by the ADE (Active Discovery Engine) with increasing support for provenance.

 ### Description of analysis modules:
 | Analysis Module | Description |